pnordahl/monorail-example/README.md

 Install `graphviz` (`brew install graphviz` on macOS, or `apt install graphviz`) and run `monorail target render`.
 This will output `target.dot` in the root of the repo, which you can then pass to `dot` with `dot -Ksfdp -Tpng target.dot -o target.png`.
 You can choose a different layout, but `sfdp` generally produces the most readable target graph.

+Choose the output file location with `monorail target render -f path/to/desired/target.dot`.

 ## Running commands for all targets

 Before continuing, open a separate shell and run `monorail log tail --stdout --stderr` to live-tail logs from all subsequent `monorail run` invocations.
 You can also query the most recent run log with `monorail log show --stdout --stderr`.